yilinTay1/SIT_CSC2012_PSD_AY2023/README.md

 ## If you encounter issues running the project or encounter dependency errors:

-- Check your Node.js version.
+- Check your Node.js version: `node -v`.
 Make sure your Node.js and npm versions are up to date for `React 18`
 - Use yarn instead of npm

 # Backend